xmos/lib_i2s/examples/AN00162_i2s_loopback_demo/README.rst

 Summary
 -------

-I\ :sup:`2`\ S interfaces are key to many audio systems.
-XMOS technology is perfectly suited to these applications - supporting a wide variety of standard interfaces and also a large range of DSP functions.
+|i2s| interfaces are key to many audio systems.
+XMOS technology is perfectly suited
+to these applications - supporting a wide variety of standard interfaces and also a large range of DSP functions.

-This application note demonstrates the use of the XMOS I\ :sup:`2`\ S library to create a digital audio loopback on an XMOS multicore microcontroller.
+This application note demonstrates the use of the XMOS |i2s| library to create a digital audio loopback on an XMOS multicore microcontroller.

 The code used in the application note configures the audio codecs to simultaneously send and receive audio samples.
-It then uses the I\ :sup:`2`\ S library to loopback all 8 channels.
+It then uses the |i2s| library to loopback all 8 channels.

 Required tools and libraries ............................

  * xTIMEcomposer Tools - Version 14.0.0
- * XMOS I\ :sup:`2`\ S library - Version 2.1.0
+ * XMOS |i2s| library - Version 2.1.0
  * XMOS GPIO library - Version 1.0.0
  * XMOS I2C library - Version 3.1.0